Photonico/Computational_Physics_Topics/README.md

 ## About this repository

-My notes on Computational Physics including both Classical Physics, Quantum Physics, and related numerical methods.
+My notes on Computational Physics include both Classical Physics, Quantum Physics, and related numerical methods.
 Python 3.x is the major demonstrated programming language.
-Julia Language also deserves a high recommendation.
-In addition, C and C++ language also presented in some applications as attachments.

 This is a long-term plan.

 ## How to use

-I strongly suggest cloning [this repository](https://github.com/ConAntares/Algorithms.git) to your computer and [VSCode](https://code.visualstudio.com/) with the extension [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) ,extension [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python), extension [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter), and extension [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one).
-Other Jupyter Editors is also recommended.
+I strongly suggest cloning [this repository](https://github.com/ConAntares/Algorithms.git) to your computer and [VSCode](https://code.visualstudio.com/) with the extension [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python), extension [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter), and extension [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one).
+Other Jupyter Editors are also recommended.

 ## Index